Toy (song): Aftermath

 As the winning broadcaster, the European Broadcasting Union (EBU) gave IPBC/Kan the responsibility to host the of the Eurovision Song Contest.
 Its first semi-final, held on 14 May 2019 in Tel Aviv, opened with Netta performing a new version of "Toy".
 She also appeared in the opening sequence of the grand final held on 18 May 2019, performed her new single "Nana Banana" as part of the interval acts, and presented the trophy to the winner.
 Also in the grand final, Verka Serduchka performed "Toy" as part of the "Switch Song" interval act.

 The song held the title of the most viewed video on the Eurovision Song Contest's YouTube channel until it was surpassed by 's entry "Uno" in July 2020.

 Critical reception

 Charlotte Runcie of The Daily Telegraph awarded the song five stars out of five, describing it as "gloriously bizarre pop" with "playful lyrics and a powerful vocal performance".
 In 2022, Ben Kelly of The Independent named it 39th best Eurovision-winning song of all time.

-Allegations were made that the performance of the song at Eurovision featured appropriation of Japanese cultural imagery as a "prop", including Netta wearing a kimono and buns, and the performance's staging featuring Maneki-nekos—a Japanese symbol of luck.
-Netta did not respond to the allegations, but did state in previous interviews that she was a follower of Japanese popular culture, particularly the Pokémon franchise.
+Allegations were made that the performance of the song at Eurovision featured appropriation of Japanese cultural imagery as a "prop", including Netta wearing a kimono and buns, and the performance's staging featuring Maneki-nekos — a Japanese symbol of good luck.
+Netta did not respond to the allegations, but did state in previous interviews that she was a fan of Japanese popular culture, particularly the Pokémon franchise.